davidgengenbach/bachelor-thesis/other/protocol.md

     - Ignore label position
         - Normal WL: given some node, create new label with (label(current_node) + sorted([label(node) for node in neighbours(current_node)]))
         - Without label position: sorted([label(node) for node in neighbours(current_node) + label(current_node)]
+        - How similar is this to orderless n-grams?
+            - ie. counting sets of labels per node
     - "Residual WL"
         - Not thought through
         - Remove labels from last iteration
             - the features of iteration I only take nodes that are I hops away into account

 ## 22.11.2017
 - Added other fast_wl implementation to cross-test results